Flowpack/Flowpack.ElasticSearch/Documentation/Index.rst

 Running the Functional Tests
 ============================
-For running the Functional Tests, the API will connect to the server and host you've set up in the ``Settings.yaml`` directive ``TYPO3.ElasticSearch.clients.FunctionalTests`` (see above).
+For running the Functional Tests, the API will connect to the server and host you've set up in the ``Settings.yaml`` directive ``Flowpack.ElasticSearch.clients.FunctionalTests`` (see above).
 The test scenario will try to create a temporary test *index* named ``typo3_elasticsearch_functionaltests`` where it will work the test data on.
 If this index already exists, the test will stop with a notification in order not to destroy some real-life-data in the unlikely case it has that name.